Treatment of Opioid Use Disorder Course: OB/GYN Focus

 AMA Credit Designation Statement

-The American Society of Addiction Medicine designates this live activity for a maximum of 8 AMA PRA Category 1 Credits™.
+The American Society of Addiction Medicine designates this enduring material for a maximum of 8 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 NAADAC, the Association for Addiction Professionals